 There are many reasons to buy a villa or an apartment in Kemer as this is a still a developing resort, where you can not only spend your vacation, but at the same time make an investment.
 The Republic of Turkey has made it easier for foreigners to become property owners.
 One of the main pluses though has to be the expenses for your standard of living are quite low whilst living here is extremely appealing.

-There is a lot to do in Kemer and among the most popular would be:
+There is a lot of things to do in Kemer and among the most popular would be:

 1. Jeep Safari – Starting with a drive through the marvellous Taurus Mountains, with photo stops; whilst on the safari you will get a taste for the lifestyle of the villager’s mosques, valleys, many styles of plantations.
 Quick for lunch then head back to your hotel.